Jesus in Islam: Islamic theology

 Islam sees Jesus as human, sent as the last prophet of Israel to Jews with the Gospel scripture, affirming but modifying the Mosaic Law.
 Islamic accounts have rejected any divine notions of Jesus being God, or the begotten Son of God, or of the Trinity.
 Islamic theology teaches such beliefs constitute shirk (the "association" of partners with God) and thereby a rejection of his divine oneness (tawhid) as the sole unpardonable sin.
 According to Islamic theology, Jesus received an original message, containing references to Muhammad, but which became distorted later under Jewish and Roman influence.
-Rather than being divine or a savior, Jesus confirms to the Islamic concept of prophetic mission.
+Rather than being divine or a savior, Jesus conforms to the Islamic concept of prophetic mission.

 The strict monotheism of Islam rejects any Christological debate which conflates Jesus in any way with Allah or with God the Father, precluding any divinity in Jesus and avoiding the subtleties of Trinitarianism.

 A frequent title of Jesus mentioned is al-Masīḥ, which translates to 'the Messiah', as well as 'Christ'.
 Although the Quran is silent on its significance, Muslim scholars disagree with the Christian concepts of the term "Messiah", and lean towards a Jewish understanding.
 Muslim exegetes explain the use of the word masīh in the Quran as referring to Jesus' status as the one anointed by means of blessings and honors; or as the one who helped cure the sick, by anointing the eyes of the blind, for example.

 Jesus is also associated both with a word from God and with a spirit.
 The interpretations are collected by the Quran exegete Mahmud al-Alusi: Jesus is the embodiment of God's word uttered at the moment of his conception (9:169, 14:30, 3:42), announced in the "word of God", prophesied preached by preceding prophets; Jesus is the word of God because he speaks on behalf of God; or that Jesus is a word of God because Jesus is, in his own person, “good news”.

 Muhammad described himself as the "nearest of all people to Jesus".